 at the Open University UK.
-I am principally a human-computer interaction researcher with specific interests in computer-supported cooperative work (CSCW) and social computing.
-My work is interdisciplinary, cutting across computer science and psychology, and has covered topics including communication technologies, virtual reality, healthcare devices, collaborative information seeking, and personal informatics.
+I am principally a Human-Computer Interaction researcher with interests in digital health, computer-supported cooperative work (CSCW) and social computing.
+My work is interdisciplinary, cutting across computer science and psychology, and has covered topics including communication technologies, virtual reality, healthcare devices, collaborative information seeking and personal informatics.

 My current research focuses on the use of virtual and augmented reality to support human health and wellbeing.
 I am currently leading a project to investigate the design of digital technologies to alleviate student homesickness, funded by a University of Melbourne Early Career Researcher Award.
 I am collaborating with psychologists in the National eTherapy Centre

 at Swinburne University of Technology to design virtual reality applications that support mindfulness meditation for people living with anxiety disorders, and I am collaborating on the Ageing and Avatars

 project to understand how virtual reality can support healthy ageing for older adults.

 , an immersive technology studio in Melbourne, to understand how augmented reality can support social interaction in public spaces.
 I have evaluated applications including Santa's Lil Helper

 , which was designed in collaboration with Melbourne City Council, and REWILD Our Planet

 , which was designed in collaboration with Netflix, Google and the World Wildlife Fund.

 I was previously affiliated with the Microsoft Research Centre for Social Natural User Interfaces